joeyday/glideguide.blog/_posts/2023-01-30-glidequery-perks-part-0.md

 ### Spooky action at a distance

-One last issue I want to highlight is one many of you have probably encountered before, but the first time you see it, boy, it's a doozy.
+One last issue I want to highlight is one you might be familiar with, but the first time you see it, boy, it's a doozy.

 ~~~ javascript
 var arr = [];